 Chandrashila Peak Trek

-If you are up for more trekking, have some time in hand and are carrying proper gear to camp, then Bisurital is a perfect trek to venture upon.
+Next in the list of tourist attractions in Chopta is yet another lake.
+If you are up for more trekking, have some time in hand, and are carrying proper gear to camp, then Bisurital is a perfect trek to venture upon.
 It is the same trek that goes from Chopta to Chandrashila for 6 kilometers that then takes you to Bisurital.
 Do note though that the lake is about 25 kilometers from Chandrashila and 30 kilometers from Chopta; so you will need at least 3 to 4 days to cover it.

 Kanchula Korak Musk Deer Sanctuary